tymyrddin/blue/source/docs/home/smart/iot.md

 * They "accidentally" record everything, including that time you sang Disney songs in the shower
 * Their "skills" are just loopholes for data mining (looking at you, "Fun Cat Facts")
-* A hacked Alexa could theoretically order 100 pizzas or—worse—play Nickelback on loop
+* A hacked Alexa could theoretically order 100 pizzas, or worse, play Nickelback on loop

 How to tame them:

 1. Mute the Mic (Hardware switch = the digital equivalent of "I can’t hear you, la la la")
 2. Auto-delete their "Notes" (Set recordings to delete every 3 months)
 3. Block their Internet After Bedtime (Because even assistants need curfews)
-4. Audit their "Skills" (Delete "Burp Sound Generator"—it is not worth the privacy trade)
+4. Audit their "Skills" (Delete "Burp Sound Generator".
+It is not worth the privacy trade)

 ## Smart appliances that definitely don’t need Internet